Multi-kink brane in Gauss-Bonnet gravity and its stability: Brane model in GB gravity

 Now, the original field equations~(\ref{equu})-(\ref{eqsf}) have been replaced by the first-order formulas (\ref{spp}), (\ref{Scl}), and (\ref{ptl}).
 Once the superpotential $W(\phi)$ is given, we can solve all the functions for the brane solution with the help of {the above} first-order formulas.

-In our setup, the scalar field $\phi(y)$ is an odd function of the extra dimensional coordinate $y$.
-Usually, it can not ensure that $\phi(y)$ is a monotonic function of $y$.
-However, we only consider the solution of a monotonic function $\phi(y)$ in this paper.
-Thus, for such a solution, it has an inverse function $y(\phi)$.
-This will help us to find solutions from given superpotentials conveniently.
+{Note that the solutions of non-linear coupled differential equations are not unique, which will lead to two or more different background configurations with the same Lagrangian parameters and boundary conditions.
+In our setup, we force the scalar field $\phi(y)$ to be an odd function along the extra dimensional coordinate $y$.
+Besides this assumption, we still add another condition and let the scalar field $\phi(y)$ to be a monotonic function of $y$.
+Thus, for such an assumption of the scalar field $\phi(y)$, it has an inverse function $y(\phi)$ and our solution is unique.
+With the help of the above assumption and boundary conditions, we can obtain the corresponding background solutions from the given superpotentials conveniently}.
 We can write the inverse function $y(\phi)$ from~Eq.~(\ref{Scl}) as follows

 The warp factor can also be obtained as

 Furthermore, we introduce the conditions: $y(\phi=0)=0$ and $A(y=0)=0$.
 By specifying the suitable superpotential, one can obtain the thick brane solution from Eqs. (\ref{ptl}), (\ref{extradim and phi}), and (\ref{wf and phi}).
 The distribution of the thick brane can be described by the effective energy density along the extra dimension with respect to the static observer $u^{A}=(e^{A},0,0,0,0)$: